+There are many advantages to using Pinterest for business.
 As mentioned, Pinterest brings in over 100 million monthly active users.
 That’s a HUGE audience to expand your content reach to.
 As with any social media platform, building an audience takes time and the quality of your followers will always outweigh the quantity.
 However, that shouldn’t stray you away from pinning.
 Expand your reach by being consistent in your Pinterest strategy and engage with others by pinning content from their boards.
 You only get as much as you give.
 Share the love and you’ll see others returning it.

 Aside from pinning branded content, Pinterest allows you to show a more human side of your business.
 For event planners, caterers, event venues, and vendors trying to increase their brand recognition, you can also gain brand authority by showcasing related content from outside sources that you use or reference in your daily business life.
 Using Allseated’s Pinterest board as an example, you can see that we also provide educational and relevant information for our audience.
 From event industry topics and planning tips to organization methods and even social media marketing tips, we’re able to not only educate our audience with a variety of content but prove our credibility in the events industry by staying on top of trends and news.